ErichDonGubler/git-assembler/README.rst

 in each repository where ``git-assembler`` is being used::

   # enable in the current repository only
-  git config rerere.enable true
+  git config rerere.enabled true
   # or enable for all repositories
-  git config --global rerere.enable true
+  git config --global rerere.enabled true

 Good familiarity with git-rerere_ is recommended.